josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 Teller Mark 42.

-These bombs are the biggest we as a species have ever made and setting them off could destroy a planet.
+These bombs are the largest that humanity has ever built.
+Ssetting them off could easily destroy a whole planet.

-Grace Patton was unable to use the one she had, but her mission has failed.
+Grace Patton was unable to destroy her target with the payload.
+It's clear her mission has failed.

 We're giving you our last one.